cdhop/cryptopartyutah/_posts/2014-06-05-add-ssl-to-your-site.md

 ### Step 4: Testing your site

 Now it is time to verify that your site is working with SSL.
-Certainly, visiting the site is a good step, but there is a tool available online with will give your sites SSL Configuration a through testing.
+Certainly, visiting the site is a good step, but there is a tool available online with will give your sites SSL Configuration a thorough testing:

 [SSL Labs](https://ssllabs.com/ssltest)